What is sous vide cooking?

 Sous Vide Containers

-Anova attaches to the side of any pot or vessel with an adjustable clamp.
-So, you can use any size of pot that you already have at home.
-If you’re planning to cook a lot of food at once, a dedicated container is a great choice.
+Anova Precision Cookers attach to the side of most pots or vessels with an adjustable clamp, so you can use pots you already have at home.
+However, if you’re planning to cook a lot of food at once, a dedicated container is a great choice.
 Explore the options we offer below.